jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 The column piles would be ordered 'top to bottom', so initially only the last card would be revealed, but we can draw the column from first card to the last.

-The rendering code is fairly uninteresting, using string arrays for headers, picking an arbitrary size (100) for the game deck terminal width, then iterating through the piles and moving the cursor around the screen.
+The rendering code is fairly uninteresting, using string arrays for headers, picking an arbitrary size (100) for the game deck terminal width, then iterating through the piles and moving the cursor around the screen until all is laid out.

 ```c
 char *first_row_headers[] = {"Stock",        "Waste",        "",